OUR PLATFORMS

 [sīdəˌkīn] noun

 Cytokines are small proteins that facilitate communication among immune cells and orchestrate the body’s response to infections and tumors as well as its maintenance of overall immune homeostasis.
 Cytokines, such as interleukins, act by binding to cytokine receptors that are present on the surface of various immune cells.
 The binding of a cytokine on its receptors results in a cascade of intracellular signaling.
-However, cytokines are pleiotropic and a given cytokine can have divergent activity on multiple cell types, simultaneously resulting in both efficacious and toxic effects.
+However, cytokines are pleiotropic, and a given cytokine can have divergent activity on multiple cell types, simultaneously resulting in both efficacious and toxic effects.

-Our mission is to utilize our world-class team’s expertise in cytokine biology, immunology and drug development to harness the potential of cytokine therapeutics and avoid cytokine-mediated toxicities in order to become a leader in developing selective immunotherapies.
+Our mission is to utilize our world-class team’s expertise in cytokine biology, immunology and drug development to harness the efficacy potential of cytokine therapeutics and avoid cytokine-mediated toxicities in order to become a leader in developing selective immunotherapies.

-Our three protein engineering platforms
+Our three Cytokine engineering platforms

 To engineer our selective cytokine partial agonists, we alter or tune the wild-type cytokine’s receptor-binding surface to enhance binding to receptors on efficacy-driving cell types and simultaneously diminish binding to receptors on toxicity-driving cell types.
 The result is a modified cytokine, or mutein, that allows for the selective agonism of cytokine signaling on specific cells to maximize efficacy and minimize toxicity.

-We have designed STK-009, our orthogonal IL-2, to deliver a highly selective signal in vivo to increase the durability and potency of ACTs that are engineered to express the orthogonal IL-2 beta receptor (hoRß, the lock).
-Our first application for STK-009 is SYNCAR-001, a CD19-targeting chimeric antigen receptor, or CAR, T cell, which expresses hoRß to selectively receive a signal from STK-009.
-We believe that this technology will drive deeper and more durable responses with reduced toxicities across various cell therapy modalities.
+We have designed STK-009, our orthogonal IL-2, to deliver a highly selective proliferation and activation signal in vivo to remove the need for lymphodepletion and increase the durability and potency of ACTs that are engineered to express the orthogonal IL-2 beta receptor (hoRß).
+Our first application for STK-009 is in combination with SYNCAR-001, an autologous CD19-targeting chimeric antigen receptor T cell (CAR T cell) which expresses hoRß to selectively receive a signal from STK-009.
+STK-009 + SYNCAR-001 is in a Phase 1 clinical trial for CD19+ tumors and is being prepared to expand into autoimmune diseases as well.

 Designing surrogate cytokine agonists represents a novel engineering approach to create a completely new pharmacologic class of cytokine therapeutics.
 Extracellular receptor dimerization is a fundamental mechanism by which most cytokines initiate signal transduction.
 Native cytokines bind to the extracellular domain of two or more cell surface cytokine receptor subunits and dimerize or multimerize the receptor to drive signaling within the cell.
 We have demonstrated that this intracellular signaling can be tuned by altering dimerization proximity or geometry of the cytokine receptor subunits.